-Today, most marketing teams are structured to drive traffic towards websites, which then converts into leads for the sales team to close.
+Today, most marketing teams are structured to drive traffic toward websites, which then converts into leads for the sales team to close.
 Once this process starts to deliver results, marketers then seek to generate even more traffic, and hopefully even more success.

-An oversimplification, but that’s the standard marketing playbook.
+It might be an oversimplification, but that's the standard marketing playbook.
 Few marketing teams focus on getting more from existing traffic.
-That’s where conversion rate optimization (CRO) comes in.
+That's where conversion rate optimization (CRO) comes in.

 In this blog post, we'll teach you all about CRO -- what it achieves, why you should do it, and how your team can execute it.

 We'll explain how you can drive more results from your existing traffic so your content can work smarter, and not harder, for you.

 Conversion rate optimization (CRO) is the process of enabling people to take an action when they visit a website.
 By designing and modifying certain elements of a webpage, a business can increase the chances that site visitors will "convert" into a lead or customer before they leave.

 Many websites are designed to convert website visitors into customers.
 These conversions occur all over the website -- on the homepage, pricing page, blog, and landing pages -- and all of these can be optimized for a higher number of conversions.
 The process of optimizing those conversions is exactly what CRO entails.

 Here's a little more detail on how the above website elements can benefit from CRO.